-StarWind Virtual SAN™ is a native Windows hypervisor-centric hardware-less VM storage solution.
-It allows creating VM-centric and high performing storage pool purpose built for the virtualization workloads.
-StarWind Virtual SAN delivers supreme performance compared to any dedicated SAN solution since it runs locally on the hypervisor and all IO is processed by local RAM, SSD cache, and disks and never bottlenecked by storage fabric.
-Also, StarWind Virtual SAN includes the Log-Structuring File System technology, which coalesces small random writes, typical for virtualized environment, into the stream of big sequential writes.
-As the result the performance is increased and the Flash life is prolonged.
+StarWind Virtual SAN® is a native Windows hypervisor-centric hardware-less VM storage solution.
+It allows creating VM-centric and high performing storage pool purpose-built for the virtualization workloads.
+StarWind Virtual SAN delivers supreme performance compared to any dedicated SAN solution since it runs locally on the hypervisor and all IO is processed by local RAM, SSD cache, and disks and is never bottlenecked by storage fabric.
+Also, StarWind Virtual SAN includes the Log-Structuring File System (LSFS) technology which coalesces small random writes, typical for virtualized environment, into the stream of big sequential writes.
+As the result the performance is increased.

 This guide is intended for experienced Windows system administrators and IT professionals who would like to configure StarWind Virtual SAN solution.
-It provides detailed instructions on how to create, mount and delete the snapshots that were taken using Log-Structured File System device.
-Please note that this document assumes that you’ve got an LSFS device created.
-If you don’t know how to do it, consult the StarWind Virtual SAN built-in Help or refer to the corresponding guide from the technical papers section on StarWind website.
+It provides detailed instructions on how to create, mount, and delete the snapshots that were taken using Log-Structured File System device.
+Please note that this document assumes that the LSFS device is already created.
+In case of information on LSFS device creation is required, navigate to the StarWind Virtual SAN built-in Help menu or refer to the corresponding guide from the technical papers section on StarWind website.

-3. Enter snapshot name and write description.
+3. Enter the snapshot name and write the description.
 Click Create.

 4. Snapshot is now created.